esp8266/Arduino/libraries/ESP8266WebServer/examples/FSBrowser/readme.md

 ## What is this sketch about ?

-This example is a FileSystem Browser for the ESP8266 using http requests and a html/javascript frontend, working for both SPIFFS, LittleFS and SDFS.
+This example is a FileSystem Browser for the ESP8266 using http requests and a html/javascript frontend, working for all of SPIFFS, LittleFS and SDFS.
 This unified version is based on the previous examples named FSWebServer, FSBrowser and SDWebServer, Copyright (c) 2015 Hristo Gochkov.
 All rights reserved.

-## How to use ?
+## How to use it ?
 1. Uncomment one of the `#define USE_xxx` directives in the sketch
 2. Add the credentials of your WiFi network (search for `STASSID`)
 3. Compile and upload the sketch to your ESP8266 device